leshow/blog/content/post/haskell_vs_rust_serialization.md

 I recently published my first Haskell [package](https://hackage.haskell.org/package/i3ipc-0.1.0.0).
 While I'm almost sure I have no users yet, it was a great experience.
 I wrote a slim wrapper around i3's IPC, basically doing the the grunt work of writing all the necessary records for serialization, and a couple hundred lines of functions (mostly in IO) to interact with the common use cases (subscribing to events, retrieving data).

-It probably wasn't worth the tsuris; my estimation is the cross section of Haskell users that also use tiling window managers would show a strong overlap with XMonad, not i3, but here we are.
+It probably wasn't worth the aggravation; my estimation is the cross section of Haskell users that also use tiling window managers would show a strong overlap with XMonad, not i3, but here we are.
 At least it gave an interest opportunity for comparison with a library in my other favorite language: Rust.

 While there was no existing i3 IPC lib for Haskell, Rust does have a prime candidate: [i3ipc-rs](https://github.com/tmerr/i3ipc-rs/).
 It's a great library, but my guess is it was written a while ago because looking through it's source, most of the serde types could now be auto-derived instead of handwritten.